Ego Likeness: Additional background

-Ego Likeness have also shared the stage with Voltaire, The Damned, Chris Connelly, Collide, Razed in Black, Bella Morte, Das Ich, Rasputina, The Start, Iris, Decoded Feedback, The Azoic, More Machine Than Man, In Strict Confidence, Combichrist, New Model Army, Attriton, The Last Dance, Peter Murphy, and many others.
+Ego Likeness have also shared the stage with Voltaire, The Damned, Chris Connelly, Collide, Razed in Black, Bella Morte, Das Ich, Rasputina, The Start, Iris, Decoded Feedback, The Azoic, More Machine Than Man, In Strict Confidence, Combichrist, New Model Army, Attrition, The Last Dance, Peter Murphy, and many others.

 Other projects

 Writing

 Lynch wrote a dark fiction novel entitled Isabel Burning, released through Raw Dog Screaming Press in 2008.
 The plot deals with incest and selective breeding, and is heavily influenced by works such as Daphne Du Maurier's Rebecca.
 Lynch also released two collections of poetry, In My Mouth (2000), and Ladies and Other Vicious Creatures (RDSP, 2007).
 A novella called Driving Through the Desert was released on Thunderstorm Books in April 2012.
 Lynch published several more poetry collections including Witches (2018), Choking Back the Devil (2019), and Girls from the County (2022), each of which were nominated for Bran Stoker Awards.

 Archer has released a children's book entitled Luna Maris and a steampunk fable chapbook titled Red King Black Rook in 2008.
 He is an accomplished visual artist whose collage-based work has appeared in numerous galleries and in Weird Tales magazine.
 In 2021, Archer was nominated and became a finalist for a Bram Stoker Award for his graphic novel adaptation of Edgar Allan Poe's Masque of the Red Death.

+Archer is also the author of Red in Tooth and Claw, an art book.
+Red in Tooth and Claw tells the origin story of his character the World Wolf, the protagonist of his concept EP of the same name released under the Stoneburner moniker.